dougeby/IntuneDocs/intune/device-enrollment-program-enroll-ios.md

  - **Enroll without user affinity** - Choose for device unaffiliated with a single user.
 Use for devices that perform tasks without accessing local user data.
 Apps like the Company Portal app don’t work.

-4. Chose **Device Management Settings** to configure the following profile settings:
+4. Choose **Device Management Settings** to configure the following profile settings:

   ![Screenshot of choosing the management mode.
 Device has the following settings: Supervised, locked enrollment, allow pairing set to deny all.
 Apple Configurator Certificates is grayed out for a new enrollment program profile.](./media/enrollment-program-profile-mode.png)
 	- **Supervised** - a management mode that enables more management options and disabled Activation Lock by default.
 If you leave the check box blank, you have limited management capabilities.